I Passed Construction and Evaluation!

 In Conclusion, I’m super glad I passed this exam on the first try, and I hope you get some good out of my methods or recommended materials.
 If you have any questions, feel free to message me in the chat.
 Wanna study along with me?
 I’ve created a #studywithme video so you can join me for a 2 hour Pomodoro session, and not have to study alone.

 So excited to announce that I passed my project management exam just last week.
 This is another great step forward in my ARE journey, and thank you for following me this far.
 I’m still getting over my post-exam jitters.
-I will be sharing my detailed study list and study methods in a few days, but in the meantime, please sign up for my one page ARE 5.0 PjM Study Guide, which I will be releasing for free on August 30th, 2020.
+I will be sharing my detailed study list and study methods in a few days.
+Keep your eyes peeled for my detailed study materials blog post, try out some of my PjM practice questions, and happy studying!

 As I continue to study for ARE 5.0 Project Management, one of the areas I struggle with the most is Quality Management, but not for the reason you might think.
 For me, a lot of the concepts seem so obvious that it’s difficult for me to retain.
 So I’ll be reading it, agreeing with everything it says, but not retaining any specifics.
 So I’ve been trying to work on that in ways that will stay in my memory.
 Videos like the one below, and other tools are great visual aids to help me retain those details.